-Take a two-day journey to Bagan, crossing the Irrawaddy and Chindwin Rivers, passing interesting landscapes and visiting Monywa en route.
+Take a two-day journey to Bagan, crossing the Irrawaddy and Chindwin Rivers, passing by interesting landscapes and visiting the capital of Sagaing Region, Monywa.

-Join local Buddhist devotees on a trip to Golden Rock, traveling by truck and on foot to the awe-inspiring site.
+Join local Buddhist devotees on a trip to Golden Rock, travelling by truck and on foot to this awe-inspiring site.

-Explore Inle Lake by boat, getting in touch with its fabulous culture and enjoying its stunning landscapes.
+Explore Inle Lake by boat, getting in touch with the fabulous culture on the riverbanks and enjoying the stunning landscapes.

 Upon arrival, meet with the guide and head to the hotel for check-in and a chance to freshen up.